 - School District Homeless Liaisons

-- Gear Up Program (high schools)
+- Gear Up Programs (high schools)

-- TRiO Student Support Service (college campuses)
+- TRiO Student Support Services (college campuses)

-- College Financial Aid Administrator
+- College Financial Aid Administrators

 If you are authorized to make an official determination of homeless status, you can use this form to document eligibility.